Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Compare: Monopoly vs. Monopsony—mirror images of market power.
-Monopolists exploit sellers' market position to charge higher prices; monopsonists exploit buyers' market position to pay lower prices.
-Both create inefficiency, but the harmed party differs.
+Compare: Monopoly vs. Monopsony: monopolists exploit market power on the selling side to charge higher prices; monopsonists exploit market power on the buying side to pay lower prices.
+Both create inefficiency (deadweight loss), but the harmed party differs: consumers in a monopoly, sellers or workers in a monopsony.

-When markets concentrate among a handful of players, each firm's decisions directly affect rivals, creating game-theoretic dynamics where strategy matters as much as costs.
+When a market is concentrated among a handful of players, each firm's decisions directly affect rivals.
+This creates game-theoretic dynamics where strategy matters as much as costs.

 | Concept | Best Examples |